MikeMuff/Computer-Security/lab04/README.md

 I tried to change the Salary value for user Alice by putting the following command into the username field. admin';#UPDATE credential SET Salary = '30000' WHERE Username = 'Alice'.
 It did not work because the prepared statement countermeasure only compiles the first statement.
 Values which are transmitted later using a different protocol are not compiled like the statement template.
 If the statement template is not derived from external input, SQL injection cannot occur.

 # Task 3.1
-I was able to complete this task but putting using the UPDATE feature within php.
-I did this by loggin into Alice's account and inputing ',salary='40000 into the NickName box.
+I was able to complete this task by using the UPDATE feature within php.
+I did this by logging into Alice's account and inputing ',salary='40000 into the NickName box of the Edit Profile tab.
 ![Screen Shot 2021-03-10 at 1 31 15 PM](https://user-images.githubusercontent.com/33213355/110693814-1a8d8000-81a5-11eb-8073-fd6f51db0649.png)

 # Task 3.2
 I was able to complete this task by using the ',salary='1' WHERE ID=4;# command inside of ALice's Edit Profile feature.
 This changed Samy's salary value to 1 on the database.